You (Kepnes novel)

 You is a thriller novel written by American author Caroline Kepnes, published in September 2014.

 The novel has been translated into 19 languages, and was adapted into a television series of the same name.

 Kepnes has published 3 sequels: Hidden Bodies in 2016, You Love Me in 2021, and For You and Only You in 2023.
-A prequel, You First, is anticipated in 2026.
+A prequel, You First, was published in 2026.

 Plot

 Joe Goldberg, a bookstore manager in New York City, meets Guinevere Beck ("Beck"), an aspiring writer, when she visits his shop.
 Instantly infatuated, Joe becomes convinced that they are destined to be together.
 After their brief encounter, he uses her credit card information from the purchase to find her name and online profiles.
 Joe begins stalking Beck both digitally and physically, learning intimate details about her life, friends, and habits.

 Believing Beck needs him, Joe intervenes secretly in her life.
 He orchestrates "accidents" to remove perceived obstacles to their relationship.
 Joe steals Beck's phone, gaining even deeper access to her communications, and manipulates situations to insert himself into her life naturally.
 They eventually begin a romantic relationship, though Beck remains unaware of Joe's stalking.

 Joe views Beck's wealthy, pretentious boyfriend, Benji, as an impediment.
 Luring Benji into the bookstore's basement cage under the guise of a business opportunity, Joe imprisons and later kills him, staging the death as an overdose.
 With Benji out of the way, Joe's relationship with Beck intensifies.
 However, he grows increasingly jealous and suspicious of her close friend, Peach Salinger.

 Peach, who harbors her own obsession with Beck, becomes suspicious of Joe.
 After several confrontations, Joe kills Peach during a staged home invasion while she and Beck are at Peach's family estate in Little Compton.
 Peach's death is ruled a suicide, further removing obstacles to Joe's control over Beck's life.

 Despite Joe's efforts, Beck continues to pursue other relationships and hides aspects of her life.
 Their relationship deteriorates, culminating when Beck discovers Joe's stalker behavior and learns the truth about Benji and Peach.
 Joe locks Beck in the bookstore's soundproof glass cage, rationalizing it as necessary for their love.
 Beck initially attempts to manipulate Joe into releasing her, but after attempting to escape, she is killed by him.

 Joe fabricates a story framing Dr. Nicky, Beck's therapist (with whom Beck had an affair), for her death.
 Beck's final writings are staged to support this narrative.
 Joe escapes suspicion, and the novel ends with Joe preparing to pursue a new woman who enters the bookstore, implying that his cycle of obsession will continue.